apache/thrift/doc/specs/idl.md

 ### Field Requiredness

-There are two explicit requiredness values, and a third one that is applied implicity if neither  *required* nor *optional* are given: *default* requiredness.
+There are two explicit requiredness values, and a third one that is applied implicitly if neither  *required* nor *optional* are given: *default* requiredness.

     [18] FieldReq        ::=  'required' | 'optional'